-Formulation 1 (GSPR Problem) Given the power pitch constraint (\overline{PGP}), a placement solution, a net list, and the shielding requirements for all signal nets, the GSPR2 problem synthesizes a power network and an extended global routing solution, such that the power network has a power pitch less than \overline{PGP} , the extended global routing solution satisfies the required shielding constraints for all nets, and the total power network area as defined in (2) is minimized.
+Formulation 1 (GSPR Problem) Given the power pitch constraint (\overline{PGP}) , a placement solution, a net list, and the shielding requirements for all signal nets, the GSPR3 problem synthesizes a power network and an extended global routing solution, such that the power network has a power pitch less than \overline{PGP} , the extended global routing solution satisfies the required shielding constraints for all nets, and the total power network area as defined in (1) is minimized.

-The GSPR problem has very high complexity as even its sub-problem global routing (minimum rectilinear Steiner tree problem) per se is already NP-hard.
+The GSPR problem has very high complexity.
 In order to solve it, we propose a novel design methodology in this paper.
 Instead of synthesizing the power network first as a conventional physical design flow does, we now synthesize a global routing solution first with power net estimation and minimization considering both the power pitch and signal shielding constraints.
 After global routing, we then synthesize a power network to satisfy the power pitch constraint, and at the same time decide track assignment solutions for all signal nets to satisfy their shielding requirements.
 The key to this approach is a simple yet accurate power net estimation formula that decides the minimum number of power nets needed to satisfy both power pitch and signal shielding constraints without knowing the exact power network design.
 We develop the power net estimation formula in Section 4, and discuss the algorithmic details in Section 5.

-$^{^2\,}$ GSPR stands for Global Signal and Power co-Routing.
+3 GSPR stands for Global Signal and Power co-Routing.